anchore/enterprise-client-go/pkg/engine/docs/ImagesApi.md

 [[Back to README]](../README.md)

-## GetImageContentByTypeJavapackage
+## GetImageContentByTypeJavaPackage

-> ContentJAVAPackageResponse GetImageContentByTypeJavapackage(ctx, imageDigest).XAnchoreAccount(xAnchoreAccount).Execute()
+> ContentJAVAPackageResponse GetImageContentByTypeJavaPackage(ctx, imageDigest).XAnchoreAccount(xAnchoreAccount).Execute()

 Get the content of an image by type java